Will AI help us out of the productivity slump?

 What’s the matter with AI, then?

 The conventional perception is that new AI technology will bring productivity through two channels: the growth of the technology sector that produces AI and efficiency gains through adopting AI in other sectors.
-These hopes should be more limited in the light of past data.
+These hopes should be more limited in the light of past data for industrialised countries such as Germany, France and the UK.
 This is so first and foremost, because the total value added of manufacturing in industrialised countries far surpasses that of computer programming – programming is simply not that important for the economy.

 Women working on SodaSteam devices in factory.